 The best place to get Xanax withdrawal treatment is at a Xanax detox center.
 Since your specific needs will differ from someone else’s, the facility will create a customized treatment plan.
 In general, it could use one or two methods.

 Medical detox is the second method.
 It involves using other medical treatments to aid the withdrawal process.
-For example, over-the-counter medicines can address symptoms such as muscles aches.
+For example, over-the-counter medicines can address symptoms such as muscle aches.

 Despite these methods working on their own, combining them provides the most effective and safest treatment for Xanax withdrawal.
-Meditation, yoga and similar holistic therapies help as well.
+Meditation, yoga, and similar holistic therapies help as well.
 We offer a range of therapies, including:

 Get Help During Xanax Withdrawal

 Do you need treatment to overcome Xanax dependence or addiction?
-Serenity House Detox has a range of substance use programs and services, including:
+Serenity House Detox & Recovery has a range of substance use programs and services, including:

 - Relapse prevention